Traveling with babies and young children has it’s challenges.

 There are a few good options to consider.
-The best all crib for most travelers is the Lotus Travel Crib.
+The best travel crib for most people is the Lotus Travel Crib.

 If weight is a concern and you need to fit your crib into your suitcase, the best option is the Phil&Teds Travel crib.